Kalenjin people: 20th century

 The latter decades of the nineteenth century, saw the early European explorers start advancing into the interior of Kenya.
 By this time, the Kalenjin – more so the Nandi, had acquired a fearsome reputation.
 Thompson was warned in 1883 to avoid the country of the Nandi, who were known for attacks on strangers and caravans that would attempt to scale the great massif of the Mau.

 Nonetheless, trade relations were established between the Kalenjin and incoming British.
 This was tempered on the Kalenjin side by the prophesies of various seers.
 Among the Nandi, Kimnyole had warned that contact with the Europeans would have a significant impact on the Nandi while Mongo was said to have warned against fighting the Europeans.

 Matson, in his account of the resistance, shows 'how the irresponsible actions of two British traders, Dick and West, quickly upset the precarious modus vivendi between the Nandi and incoming British'.
 Conflict, led on the Nandi side by Koitalel Arap Samoei – Nandi Orkoiyot at the time, was triggered by West's killing in 1895.

 The East Africa Protectorate, Foreign Office, and missionary societies administrations reacted to West's death by organizing invasions of Nandi in 1895 and 1897.
 Invading forces were able to inflict sporadic losses upon Nandi warriors, steal hundreds of livestock, and burn villages, but were not able to end Nandi resistance.

 1897 also saw the colonial government set up base in Eldama Ravine under the leadership of certain Messrs.
 Ternan and Grant, an intrusion that was not taken to kindly by the Lembus community.
 This triggered conflict between the Lembus and the British, the latter of whom fielded Maasai and Nubian soldiers and porters.

-The British eventually overcame the Lembus following which Grant and Lembus elder's negotiated a peace agreement.
+The British eventually overcame the Lembus following which Grant and Lembus elders negotiated a peace agreement.
 During the negotiations, the Lembus were prevailed upon by Grant to state what they would not harm nor kill, to which the response was women.
 As such, they exchanged a girl from the Kimeito clan while Grant offered a white bull as a gesture of peace and friendship.
 This agreement was known as the Kerkwony Agreement.
 The negotiations were held where Kerkwony Stadium stands today.

 On 19 October 1905, on the grounds of what is now Nandi Bears Club, Arap Samoei was asked to meet Col Richard Meinertzhagen for a truce.
 A grand-nephew of one of Arap Samoei's bodyguards later noted that "There were about 22 of them who went for a meeting with the (European) that day.
 Koitalel Arap Samoei had been advised not to shake hands because if he did, that would give him away as the leader.
 But he extended his hand and was shot immediately".
 Koitalel's death led to the end of the Nandi resistance.